ERScara/Robocopy/README.md

 ## Warning!
 This application may become unresponsive when dealing with multiple copies or large files.
 Please bear this in mind.
+This is totally normal, please be patient and wait.

 ## Licence
 Distributed under the MIT Licence.
 Contributions are welcome.